 - Competitive monthly stipend

-- Additional income and teaching opportunities in Armory classes and Armory generated private classes and community programs
+- Additional income and teaching opportunities in Armory Classes, Armory private classes, and community programs

-- Workshop attendance opportunities with visiting master artists
+- Workshop attendance and/or assistance opportunities with visiting master artists

 - Access granted to studios outside your assigned department

 SPECIFICS PER DEPARTMENT: